-Many boating injury cases go to court each year, and our attorneys are prepared to work with you to fight your case at trial and get you compensation for your injuries.
+Many boating injury cases go to court each year, and our Miami boat accident lawyers are prepared to work with you to fight your case at trial and get you compensation for your injuries.
 Despite this, most injury cases are instead settled before they ever get to a jury decision.
 However, you must be careful because many early offers to settle a case might involve offers that are far too low to cover your needs.
-Our attorneys can help you understand the full value of your lawsuit and work to maximize the compensation you receive by negotiating proper settlements or fighting your case at trial.
+Our Miami boat accident lawyers can help you understand the full value of your lawsuit and work to maximize the compensation you receive by negotiating proper settlements or fighting your case at trial.

 To receive compensation for your injuries, you will also need to prove the damages you faced in court.

 The damages you can claim in a boat accident injury case often involve damages for medical expenses, lost wages resulting from the injury, and compensation for pain and suffering related to the injuries.
 If you lost a loved one in a boating accident, you may be entitled to additional damages for their death, including the cost of funeral and burial expenses, lost companionship, lost household services, and other harms.

 When you claim damages, the court will need to see proof of the damages you faced.
 In most cases, you will have two types of damages, each of which requires different types of proof.

 With “economic damages,” there are usually bills, financial statements, and other records that document how much the injury cost you economically and how much you should be reimbursed.
 “Economic damages” usually include compensation for expenses like medical bills and reimbursements for lost wages.